A lattice in more than two Kac--Moody groups is arithmetic: Lattices in non-positive curvature

 \subsection{Cofinite embeddings of semi-simple groups}

-We do not know if a semi-simple algebraic group can appear as a subgroup of finite covolume in a locally compact group without being cocompact.
+We do not know if a semi-simple algebraic group can appear as a subgroup of finite covolume in a locally compact group without being cocompact\footnote{Note added in proof: we have been informed that Bader--Furman--Sauer address this question in forthcoming work.}.
 We shall prove that this does not happen in the \cat setting.

 \begin{prop} Let $H$ be a locally compact group and $L<H$ a closed subgroup of finite covolume which is a compact extension of a semi-simple algebraic group.
 Suppose that $H$ admits a cocompact proper continuous isometric action on some \cat space.